gosukiwi/vimo/vim-lessons/lesson-1.md

 is no coincidence.
 Vim encourages you to try and memoize commands and makes it particularly easy to do so.

-pVim also adds to this by defining a very coherent set of key-bindings.
+Vimo also adds to this by defining a very coherent set of key-bindings.